boschrexroth/ctrlx-automation-sdk/doc/package-manifest.md

 ### Reverse Proxy

-The Reverse Proxy handles all **external** web-based (HTTP/HTTPS) requests to the device.
-The Reverse Proxy provides the following functionality:
+The reverse proxy handles all **external** web-based (HTTP/HTTPS) requests to the device.
+The reverse proxy provides the following functionality:

 * **Automatic HTTPS:** By default, all data exchanged between client and server is encrypted.
-* **Token Validation:** By default, only authenticated users may access resources on the device (except the login page).
+* **Token validation:** By default, only authenticated users may access resources on the device (except the login page).
 Requests with invalid tokens (lifetime expired, invalid signature) are rejected.

-The Proxy Mapping provides the configuration, which is required by the Reverse Proxy to redirect requests for a specific URL to a web server running on the device.
+The proxy mapping provides the configuration required by the reverse proxy to redirect requests for a specific URL to a web server running on the device.

 **Proxy Mapping**